Nanotiike/Harjoitustyo_connect4/documentation/implementation_document.md

 - player.py that handles the players inputs
 - ai.py that handles the ai's inputs as well as the minimax-algorithm

-## The time and space complexities achieved
+## The time and space complexities

-The time and space complexities for the game are as follows:
+Looking at the time and space complexities of the game, with n being the number of legal moves and m being the maximum depth of the tree:

-- Space complexity:
+- Space complexity: The game uses both minimax and alpha-beta pruning.
+The space complexity for minimax is O(nm).
+Alpha-beta pruning doesn't make this lesser in the worst case scenario, but in the best case scenario it would be O(n(m/2)).

-- Time complexity:
+- Time complexity: Similarly to space, time complexcity for minimax is O(n^m).
+With alpha-beta pruning the time complexity in the worst case is the same, but in the best case scenario, it is O(n^(m/2)).

 ## Potentially, performance and Big O analysis comparison